blessinvarkey/blessinvarkey.github.io/theatre/lecture4.md

 - "That's a good start.
 Can you develop it further with more emotion?"
 - "How would you approach writing a scene about X, and what are the key elements you'd consider?"

 ## Assignment 1 (30 Marks): Create a one-act play/ novella using one of the LLMs.
-Integrate your character's analysis with the list of LLMs provided.
-This assignment is to be completed by the end of the 4th week/before next class.
+- Integrate your character's analysis with the list of LLMs provided.
+This assignment has to be completed by the end of the 4th week/before the next class.
 - Create a character analysis of a character based on the questions above.
 - Set the script in an Indian context.
 - Modify the generated script, and add your inputs. (you could translate it to Hindi, change dialogues)